maarkwilliams/HiveFitness/README.md

 # Hive Fitness

-!
-[Hive Fitness website shown on a variety of screen sizes] (documentation/indexherovideo.png)
+![Hive Fitness website shown on a variety of screen sizes] (documentation/indexherovideo.png)

 The deployed site can be visited here: [Hive Fitness](https://maarkwilliams.github.io/HiveFitness/)

 Take a look at our Gym's and get ready to work out!

 As of 2023, there are over 7,000 gyms in the UK, with approximately 10 million members.
 The fitness industry has been growing steadily, and gyms are becoming more diverse, offering a wide range of services from traditional weight training to boutique fitness classes, group workouts, and wellness facilities.

-Add the images of commits, langs and w3c here.

 ## CONTENTS